Summary

 CREATE INDEX idx_anomaly_time ON anomaly_events(start_time);

-compress_segmentby = 'sensor_id' setting is critical.
-It tells TimescaleDB to group compressed data by sensor, which means queries filtered by sensor_id only decompress the relevant segments.
-Without this, every query would decompress entire chunks.
+compress_segmentby = 'sensor_id' setting is important.
+It instructs TimescaleDB to group compressed data by sensor, which means queries filtered by sensor_id only decompress the relevant segments.
+Without this setting, every query would decompress entire chunks.

 -- Query 1: Average temperature for all sensors in Building A, last 24 hours